Fluctuating COVID-19 death number back to 302 in Rowan County - Salisbury Post

 SALISBURY — Rowan County started the week with 301 COVID-19 deaths, increased to 302 on Monday, dipped back down to 301 on Tuesday and was back at 302 on Wednesday.

 The exact reason for the fluctuation is unclear.
-State officials told the Post Tuesday county case information may change after county of residence is verified.
+State officials told the Post on Tuesday county case information may change after county of residence is verified.

 State data show death No. 302 occurred Sunday.
 Death No. 301 occurred May 2, one week earlier.
 Report dates lag behind the date of death.